-During the year ended 31 December 2020, neither the Company, nor any of its subsidiaries purchased, sold or redeemed any of the Company's listed securities.
+Neither the Company, nor any of its subsidiaries purchased, sold or redeemed any of the Company's listed securities during the period from the Listing Date to the date of this report.

 EMOLUMENT POLICY

 The emolument policy of the employees of the Group is set up by the Board of Directors on the basis of their merit, qualifications, competence and job nature.